Topological Structures of Large Scale Interacting Systems via Uniform Functions and Forms: Configuration Space and Conserved Quantities

 by $\state\mapsto (\xi \mapsto \xi_X(\state))$, and we let $\Val\coloneqq\bsxi_{\!X}^\univ(\State_*)$.
 In fact, the monoid $\Val$ is defined independently of the choice of the infinite locale $X$.
 In what follows, we will denote the map $ \bsxi_{\!X}^\univ\colon\State_*\rightarrow \cM $ simply by $\bsxi_{\!X}$.
 If $\Consv^\phi(S)$ is finite dimensional, a choice of a basis $\xi^{(1)},\ldots,\xi^{(c_\phi)}$ of $\Consv^\phi(S)$ gives an isomorphism $\Hom_\bbR(\Consv^\phi(S),\bbR)\cong\bbR^{c_\phi}$, and the monoid $\Val$ maps to the $\Val$ of Definition \ref{def: U} through this isomorphism.

 By Lemma \ref{lem: horizontal} and Lemma \ref{lem: special}, if the configurations $\state, \state'\in\State_*$ are connected by a path, then it is in the same fiber of the map $\bsxi_{\!X}$.
 On the other hand, the condition that the interaction is irreducibly quantified implies that the fibers of the map $\bsxi_{\!X}$ are connected.
 Thus in this case, the connected components of $\State_*$ corresponds bijectively with the elements of $\Val$.
-The authors appreciate Hiroyuki Ochiai for suggesting this formulation. \end{remark}
+The authors thank Hiroyuki Ochiai for suggesting this formulation. \end{remark}

-By Remark \ref{rem: intrinsic}, if the interaction is irreducibly quantified, then the connected components of $\State_*$ correspond bijectively with the elements of the commutative monoid $\Val$.
+By Remark \ref{rem: intrinsic}, if the interaction is irreducibly quantified, then the connected components of $\State_*$ correspond bijectively with the elements of the image $\Val$ of $\bsxi_X$.
 In particular, if $c_\phi=0$, then $\State_*$ is connected.
-Moreover, if $c_\phi>0$, then we have $\dim_\bbR H^0(\State_*)=\infty$.
+However, if $c_\phi>0$, then we have $\dim_\bbR H^0(\State_*)=\infty$.
+Although $H^m(\State_*)$ is the standard cohomology of $\State_*$ and reflects the topological structure of the graph $(\State_*,\Phi_*)$, it is not so useful in the sense that it is in general infinite dimensional over infinite locales.
+In the \S\ref{sec: local}, we will define the notion of uniform functions which gives a certain subspace $C_\unif(S^X)\subset C(S^X_*)$, and will define in \S\ref{sec: cohomology} the uniform cohomology $H^m_\unif(S^X)$ by replacing the functions and forms of \eqref{eq: cohomology} with uniform functions and forms.
+For uniform cohomology, the inclusion of \eqref{eq: inclusion} induces an isomorphism $\Consv^\phi(S)\cong H^0_\unif(S^X)$, hence $H^0_\unif(S^X)$ is finite dimensional if $c_\phi$ is finite.

-In the next section, we will define the notion of uniform functions and forms which are better suited to extract the topological properties of the configuration space with transition structure when the locale $X$ is infinite.
-We will define and calculate the uniform cohomology of $\State$ in \S\ref{sec: cohomology}.
+For the first cohomology, the group $H^1(\State_*)$ is in general also large, since there are many linearly independent forms which are not exact.
+For example, $H^1$ may be infinite dimensional as follows.